scrapy/scrapy/docs/topics/settings.rst

 Default: ``None``

 File name to use for logging output.
-If None, standard error will be used.
+If ``None``, standard error will be used.

 .. setting:: LOG_FORMAT